 June is Pride Month and organizations around the world are sharing stories about diversity and inclusion.
 We here at Trakstar felt inspired to share our stories too.
 We presented our team with a few simple questions they could choose to write about.
 What does Pride mean to you?
 How can we show others they are […]

 3 Steps to Flatten Rater Bias

 Rater bias is, by definition, an inaccurate distortion of a measurement.
-Everyone has biases, and we bring our biases to the table when appraising ourselves or others.
+Everyone has biases, and we bring our biases to the table when appraising employee performance.
 Our biases can inflate or deflate an employee’s ratings, but we want to be fair.
 How can an organization flatten Rater Bias?
 Here are three easy steps.
-Create […]
+Create awareness.
+Talk […]

 Here at Trakstar we wanted to celebrate Pride Month by sharing what Pride means to some of our employees.
 Kicking off with our CEO Julie Rieken, read below to see how Pride positively impacts our employees and company.
 Happy Pride from all of us at Trakstar!
 What does Pride mean to you?
 To me, […]